 Once you get the frosting made, you smear it all over the pizza “crust” and then you can get ready to add your toppings.
 I like having my toppings ready to go so I can just sprinkle them on as soon as I’m ready.
 Plus, I can stand around eating them while I’m waiting for the frosting to be ready.
 Busted again.

-I topped my Brownie Pizza with toasted coconut, almonds, and chopped Lily’s chocolate.
+I topped my Peanut Butter Brownie Pizza with toasted coconut, almonds, and chopped Lily’s dark chocolate.
 If you’ve never had Lily’s, get some.
-It’s sweetened with stevia and it is thebomb.com.
+It’s sweetened with stevia and it is delicious!
 I love that stuff.
-You can use whatever toppings you want – but not pepperoni.
+You can buy it on Amazon or at most local grocery stores.
+You can use whatever other toppings you want – but not pepperoni.
 That would be weirdo.

 Speaking of toasted coconut, be careful doing that or else you’ll get that smoke I was talking about earlier.
 But don’t worry – it masks the brownie smell so your family won’t be wise to what just went down in the kitchen.

-I like to keep this in the fridge.
+I like to keep this in the fridge after its made.
 It’s delicious cold.
-It’s good at room temperature too – but I like the glaze being a bit more firm.
+It’s good at room temperature, too – but I like the glaze being a bit more firm.
 But, I ain’t hatin’ – I’ll eat this any way, as long as I’m eating it.
 I do not discriminate against brownies…cold or hot.

 Bust a move.